frog/text-rotator/README.md

 # Text Rotator

-Text Rotator is a simple script that loops through an array of words, replacing them on the DOM using a crazy random effect.
+Text Rotator is a simple script that loops through an array of words, replacing them on the DOM using a crazy effect.

 ## Requirements